BECOMING A CONSULTANT

 Why should I consider volunteering as a PGI consultant?

 Students who participate in PGI projects sharpen their skills in analytical thinking, creative problem-solving and managing stakeholder relationships.
-In addition, PGI projects make an impact on both the wider policy community and the School of Public Policy and Governance.
+In addition, PGI projects make an impact on both the wider policy community and the Munk School of Global Affairs and Public Policy.
 One project was profiled in the Globe and Mail two years ago, and others have been essential to renewing organizational funding and in making a policy case to donors and government.
 Other projects have led to part-time positions and internships for MPP students.

 How are partner organizations identified and selected?
 How many different opportunities exist this year?
 Where can I find a list of placements?

 PGI directors negotiate positions with partner organizations.
-A list of placements will be shared in September.
+A list of placements will be shared with applicants in September.

 If I would like to work with an organization that is not currently affiliated with PGI, what steps could be taken to make it a PGI placement?